rodolfopietro97/my-articles/bip-hd_wallets.md

 #### Generating the mnemonic:
 1. Generation of entropy.
-   * More entropy determine more security BUT longer words!
+   * More entropy determine more security BUT more words!
    * We generate an initial entropy random number with length **ENT** that is multiple of **32 bits** (128 to 256 bits are allowed).
    * The 128 to 256 bits take the possible to us to have 12 to 24 phrases
    * *-ex-* We take ENT=128 bits (12 phrases):